Social Icons

 Directed by Amy Heckerling

-Done during the time John Travolta was trying to regain the fame he lost as he aged, the movie made enough money to get the spot light back on him, but the reason you are reading this is to find out if the movie is worth seeing or not.
+The movie was made during the time John Travolta was trying to regain the fame he lost as he aged.
+It made enough money to put the spotlight back on him, but the reason you’re reading this is to find out if the movie is worth seeing or not.

-The movie plot was weak, and as the movie progressed I was actually curious to see it fall apart the more, but the director Amy Heckerling held the movie together with stings better known to her.
+The movie’s plot was weak, and as it progressed, I was curious to see it fall apart even more.
+But director Amy Heckerling held the movie together with techniques better known to her.

-The movie plot is about Mollie (Kristie Alley) who gets pregnant for a married man, Albert (George Segal).
-Albert left her for a younger woman while she was pregnant, leaving her to raise the child alone.
-By her side is James Ubriacco (John Travolta) a taxi driver she met on her way to the hospital to deliver her son Mikey.
+The movie’s plot is about Mollie (Kirstie Alley), who gets pregnant by a married man, Albert (George Segal).
+Albert leaves her for a younger woman while she’s pregnant, leaving her to raise the child alone.
+By her side is James Ubriacco (John Travolta), a taxi driver she meets on her way to the hospital to deliver her son, Mikey.

-James loved Mikey and hung around as his babysitter while Molie goes into the world searching for the perfect man for her and Mikey, while Mikey has other plans of his own on who his new daddy should be.
+James loves Mikey and hangs around as his babysitter while Mollie goes out into the world searching for the perfect man for her and Mikey.
+Meanwhile, Mikey has his own plans for who his new daddy should be.

-Regardless of what I feel or say the movie was a huge financial success, based on a $7.5 million budget the movie fetched over $296 million from the box office prompting the studio to gear up for a part two which was released a year later as, Look Who’s Talking Too.
+Regardless of what I feel or say, the movie was a huge financial success.
+Based on a $7.5 million budget, it fetched over $296 million at the box office, prompting the studio to gear up for a sequel, which was released a year later as Look Who’s Talking Too.

-I will never be giving this movie a second watch, because there is nothing to watch.
+I’ll never give this movie a second watch because, honestly, there’s nothing to watch.

 0 comments: